top of page

 traditional/customary conventions communally conditioned vs institutional law/procedure enforced by hierarchical authority

-The Purposefulness of Agents 'Behind' Emergent Social Systems
+the Purposefulness of Agents 'Behind' Emergent Social Systems

 As agent-based complex adaptive systems, societies derive their self-ordering, self-asserting properties from those of their constituent agents.
 From the purposeful self-assertion of agents emerges that of an additional collective system or super organism that in turn facilitates the survival of its agents.
 In the case of bees or ants, those feedback connections are relatively fixed by genetically encoded behaviors.
 However, the vastly more adaptive capacities of humans and human societies necessarily derive from greater diversity and complexity, both within human agents and among these.
 The intelligence of human adaptivity requires higher levels of analytical and innovative potential.
 Whereas ants and bees have not need to question their subordination to their super organism societies in order to act adaptively, humans actually require conflict and individualistic competition in order to act adaptively as a collective system.
 Thus the 'purposefulness' that impels adaptive behavior in both is appropriately convoluted and even conflicted.
 There is inherent tension within and between human agents about how best to self-assert in an adaptive manner under what conditions.